python/devguide/coverage.rst

 But one of the strengths of coverage.py is its HTML-based reports which let you visually see what lines of code were not tested::

-    ./python -m coverage html -i --omit="*/test/*,*/tests/*,*/Tools/*"
+    ./python -m coverage html -i --omit="*/test/*,*/tests/*,Tools/*"

-This will generate an HTML report in a directory named ``htmlcov`` which ignores any errors that may arise and ignores test modules.
+This will generate an HTML report in a directory named ``htmlcov`` which ignores any errors that may arise and ignores modules for which test coverage is unimportant (e.g. tests).
 You can then open the ``htmlcov/index.html`` file in a web browser to view the coverage results along with pages that visibly show what lines of code were or were not executed.

 .. _branch_coverage: